Alexander Grothendieck

 Grothendieck began his productive and public career as a mathematician in 1949.
 In 1958, he was appointed a research professor at the Institut des hautes études scientifiques (IHÉS) and remained there until 1970, when, driven by personal and political convictions, he left following a dispute over military funding.
 He received the Fields Medal in 1966 for advances in algebraic geometry, homological algebra, and K-theory.
-He later became professor at the University of Montpellier and, while still producing relevant mathematical work, he withdrew from the mathematical community and devoted himself to political and religious pursuits (first Buddhism and later, a more Christian vision).
-In 1991, he moved to the French village of Lasserre in the Pyrenees, where he lived in seclusion, still working tirelessly on mathematics and his philosophical and religious thoughts until his death in 2014.
+He later became professor at the University of Montpellier and, while still producing relevant mathematical work, he withdrew from the mathematical community and devoted himself to political and religious pursuits (first Buddhism and later, a more Catholic Christian vision).
+In 1991, he moved to the French village of Lasserre in the Pyrenees, where he lived in seclusion, still working on mathematics and his philosophical and religious thoughts until his death in 2014.

 Life

 Family and childhood

 Grothendieck was born in Berlin to anarchist parents.
 His father, Alexander "Sascha" Schapiro (also known as Alexander Tanaroff), had Hasidic Jewish roots and had been imprisoned in Russia before moving to Germany in 1922, while his mother, Johanna "Hanka" Grothendieck, came from a Protestant German family in Hamburg and worked as a journalist.
 As teenagers, both of his parents had broken away from their early backgrounds.
 At the time of his birth, Grothendieck's mother was married to the journalist Johannes Raddatz and initially, his birth name was recorded as "Alexander Raddatz."
 That marriage was dissolved in 1929 and Schapiro acknowledged his paternity, but never married Hanka Grothendieck.
 Grothendieck had a maternal sibling, his half sister Maidi.

 Grothendieck lived with his parents in Berlin until the end of 1933, when his father moved to Paris to evade Nazism.
 His mother followed soon thereafter.
 Grothendieck was left in the care of Wilhelm Heydorn, a Lutheran pastor and teacher in Hamburg.
 According to Winfried Scharlau, during this time, his parents took part in the Spanish Civil War as non-combatant auxiliaries.
 However, others state that Schapiro fought in the anarchist militia.